Los Angeles School Bus Injuries & Accidents

 Los Angeles School Bus Accident Attorneys

 Our children are the most important people in our lives, and we trust their safety to the school districts every day.
 When school districts fail to guarantee their safety on school buses, it is important that parents bring claims against the school district.
 A claim against the school district for their negligence in failing to meet school bus safety guidelines may help to prevent a child from being injured in the future.

 The attorneys of Panish Shea & Boyle are experienced in assisting our clients with their Los Angeles school bus accident claims.
 We understand the devastation which can occur from one single bus accident when that bus is carrying 30 children.
 We will work tirelessly to ensure that you and your family receive the compensation you deserve for the injuries your child sustained in the bus accident.
-Contact our Los Angeles and Irvine offices today for your initial free consultation.
+Contact our Los Angeles and Newport Beach offices today for your initial free consultation.